The Grantham Grocer Fallacy

 professionals, and most amateurs have little idea of the quality

-It seems to be the business model of some power tool makers to provide cheap items that barely outlast the guarantee period, leaving some very angry people [Ref 1] who would never buy that brand again.
-Nevertheless, there is always a steady supply of first time amateur buyers to sustain the business model.
-Thus, makers of inferior tools do not go out of business as they should according to the Grantham Grocer principle.
+Thus, some power tool makers seem to have evolved a business model of selling to amateurs attractive looking but inferior and relatively cheap items that barely outlast the guarantee period even if used only moderately, leaving some heavier users very angry [Ref 1] and resolving never buy that brand again.
+Nevertheless, there is always a steady supply of uninformed first time amateur buyers to sustain the business model.
+So, makers of inferior tools do not go out of business as they should according to the Grantham Grocer principle, they thrive,

-have several tools myself that are possibly over a hundred years old,
+have several tools in regular use that are probably over a hundred years old,

 bought second-hand by my grandfather, including garden shears, a spade,

 a trowel, hammers and scrapers.
-I have since had modern versions
+I have also had modern versions

-evolution and innovation has resulted in a reduction, not increase in
+evolution and innovation has resulted in a reduction in

 [For an amusing comparison between amateur and professional tools, read the incident of the "Hole Hawg" in Ref 2]